 Christmas weather in the UK

 December brings plenty of cold and potentially damp days to the UK.
-Now is the time to embrace the theory that there are no bad weather days, only bad clothes.
+Now is the time to pack wisely.
 Layer your clothing so that you can leave some items at coat check when you’re going to be indoors at an event or museum.
 Quilted coats and beanie caps are your friends to stay cozy while you’re out exploring.

 When can you find Christmas lights in the UK?